facebook/react-native-website/docs/integration-with-android-fragment.md

 In this example, we're going to use a `FrameLayout` to add a React Native Fragment to an Activity.
 This approach is flexible enough and can be adapted to use React Native in other layouts such as Bottom Sheets or Tab Layouts.

 First add a `<FrameLayout>` with an id, width and height to your Activity's layout (e.g. `main_activity.xml` in the `res/layouts` folder).
-This is the layout you will find and render your React Native Fragment into.
+This is the layout you will find to render your React Native Fragment.

 ```xml
 <FrameLayout